 “I can’t wait to hear what you’re working on.”

-After brief introductions the senior executive from the European Space Agency (ESA) was ready to get down to business.
-No one present would have been surprised if the tall, square jawed man in a sharp navy sport coat had introduced himself as a former astronaut.
+After brief introductions, the senior executive from the European Space Agency (ESA, was ready to get down to business.
+No one present would have been surprised if the tall, square-jawed man in a sharp navy sport coat had introduced himself as a former astronaut.
 His voice commanded respect.
-Dr. Iarla Kilbane-Dawe was the new head of the ESA’s Φ-lab, a special group based in Esrin, Italy tasked with accelerating research and discovery in Earth Observation at ESA.
-ESA’s Φ-lab is the lead partner in FDL Europe and Iarla was here to learn more about how the FDL Europe process worked and in what direction this specific team was headed.
+Dr Iarla Kilbane-Dawe was the new Head of ESA’s Φ-lab, a special group based in Esrin, Italy, tasked with accelerating research and discovery in Earth observation at ESA.
+ESA’s Φ-lab is the lead partner in FDL Europe, and Iarla was here to learn more about how the FDL Europe process worked, and in what direction this specific team was headed.

-The four person FDL Europe team was comprised of both machine learning and earth observation researchers from around the world.
+This four-person FDL Europe team was comprised of both machine learning and Earth observation researchers from around the world.
 Bradley Gram-Hansen was a PhD candidate at Oxford University with a focus on machine learning.
-The other machine learning specialist, Patrick Herber, had already been combining the fields of machine learning and earth observation as a PhD candidate at Technical University of Kaiserslautern in Germany.
-Indhu Varatharajan (PhD candidate at German Aerospace Center, Berlin) & Faiza Azam (former post-doc researcher, University of Bremen, Germany) brought complimentary backgrounds in remote sensing.
-While Bradley had never worked in Earth Observation before, neither Indhu nor Faiza had ever worked with machine learning before.
+The other machine learning specialist, Patrick Herber, had already been combining the fields of machine learning and Earth observation as a PhD candidate at Technical University of Kaiserslautern in Germany.
+Indhu Varatharajan (PhD candidate at German Aerospace Center, Berlin) & Faiza Azam (former post-doc researcher, University of Bremen, Germany) brought complementary backgrounds in remote sensing.
+While Bradley had never worked in Earth observation before, Indhu and Faiza had never worked with machine learning.
 The first couple of weeks had been an intense learning exercise for all of them, however having Patrick on the team helped quickly connect the dots between new concepts and disparate terminology.
 By the time of their meeting with Iarla, the team had a clear focus and an approach and were ready to move forward.